mmoessler/interactive-animated-illustration-tool/README.md

 - `<html/tab-text-03> ... <tab-text-03/html>`: Add a description under figure three
 - ...

-Customize the content in the *html code chunks* for the audio text
+Customize the content in the *html code chunks* for the audio text:

 - figure 1
   - `<html/audio-text-figure-01-overall> ... <audio-text-figure-01-overall/html>`: Add the audio text for the overall explanation of figure one